marleeeeeey/unity_input_system/README.md

 ![Invoke Unity Event](screenshots/README_image-16.png)

-- Allow to set object-reciever and method to call.
+- Allow to set object-receiver and method to call.
 - Possible to setup several objects and methods to call.
 - Callbacks signature: `public void MoveExample(InputAction.CallbackContext value)`.
 - All three fazes were called: `Started`, `Performed` and `Canceled`.